-The Fed decided to maintain interest rates at their levels in June as they consider that inflation remains at a too high level while labor market is slowly cooling.
-President Powell explained that they expect to cut rates at some point in 2024 but are willing to maintain them at their high level for as long as necessary.
+The Fed decided to maintain interest rates at their levels in July as they consider that while labor market is cooling and inflation is going in the right direction, tensions remain high.
+President Powell explained that a cut in September is probable if inflation keeps decreasing.